MultiF95/Donaurebe-Checker-2.0/readme.md

 ## Description

-The 3.0 Version is able to send you Push-Notifications with Pushbullet℠.
+The 4.0 Version is able to send you Push-Notifications with Pushbullet℠.

 This script checks if new products are available on www.xxxrebe.com.

 If so, it will notify you.

-Tested with Ubuntu 17.10.
+## Features

+Create a Favorites List in ~/donau/favorites.txt to get notified specically

+Expensive Products will be pushed seperately, so you will never miss a special gift

 ## Installation

-- move "rebecheck.sh"; "rebepricecheck.sh" in your home directory.
+- move "rebecheck.sh" in your home directory.

 - create the folder ~/donau/

-- make both executeable and run them once.
+- make executeable and run.

 - create the missing files and install the missing programs ( jq f.e. )

-- create a crontab that executes both scripts every x minutes
+- create a crontab that executes script every x minutes

+Tested with Ubuntu 17.10.